 When you quit smoking marijuana, your mind and body will begin to clear.
 You will be able to think more clearly, remember things better, and move with more coordination.
 From playing sports to simple things like walking around your house, you are likely to find yourself more coordinated and in control.

 3. Relieve Symptoms of Depression

 The link between mental health disorders and drug use is long and well-accepted.
-However, many people self-medicate with marijuana, not realizing that it can actually worsen symptoms of mental health disorders.
+Marijuana abuse is one of those self destructive behaviors that can seem hard to stop.
+As However, many people self-medicate with marijuana, not realizing that it can actually worsen symptoms of mental health disorders.
 Specifically, marijuana can cause and worsen symptoms of depression.
 The correlation between marijuana use and depression has been well-documented in multiple studies.

 Getting sober off of any drug, including marijuana, offers you the best chance at recovery from depression.
 Many regular pot smokers don’t realize they are depressed in fact.
 We use marijuana because it feels good, not realizing that we are medicating a state of depression or anxiety.
 Although quitting weed may make you feel more depressed or more anxious at first, it actually can help relieve symptoms in the long run.